Battle of Enerhodar: Battle

-At 11:28 pm local time on the 3 March 2022, a column of 10 Russian armored vehicles and two tanks cautiously approached the Zaporizhzhia Nuclear Power Plant.
-The action commenced at 12:48 am on the 4 March when Ukrainian forces fired anti tank missiles at the tanks leading the column, and Russian forces responded with a variety of weapons, including rocket-propelled grenades.
+At 11:28 pm local time on 3 March 2022, a column of 10 Russian armoured vehicles and two tanks cautiously approached the Zaporizhzhia Nuclear Power Plant.
+The action commenced at 12:48 am on 4 March when Ukrainian forces fired anti tank missiles at the tanks leading the column, and Russian forces responded with a variety of weapons, including rocket-propelled grenades.
 Russian forces then entered the parking area near the front gate.
-Most of the Russian fire was directed towards the training center and main administrative building, but Russian forces also fired heavy weapons in the direction of the reactor buildings multiple times.
+Most of the Russian fire was directed towards the training centre and main administrative building, but Russian forces also fired heavy weapons in the direction of the reactor buildings multiple times.
 During approximately two hours of heavy fighting a fire broke out in a training facility outside of the main complex, which was extinguished by 6:20 am, though other sections surrounding the plant sustained damage.
 Later that day, IAEA confirmed that the safety systems of the plant had not been affected and there was no release of radioactive material.

 Russian forces also entered Enerhodar and took control of it.
 Orlov stated that the city lost its heating supply as a result of the battle.